-The results in this report are only intended for use in financial reporting and may not be appropriate for funding purposes or other types of analysis.
+The calculation of the liability associated with the benefits described in this report was performed for the purpose of providing reporting and disclosure information that satisfies the requirements of GASB 68 for accounting valuation purposes and may not be appropriate for funding purposes or other types of analysis.
 Calculations for purposes other than satisfying the requirements of GASB 68 may produce significantly different results.
 Future actuarial results may differ significantly from the current results presented in this report due to such factors as changes in plan experience or changes in economic or demographic assumptions.